Pennsylvania Department of Health

 Mansion Building

-This is a three-story, Type V (000), unprotected wood frame construction, with a basement and unused attic, which is fully sprinklered.
+This is a three-story, Type V (000), unprotected wood frame building, with a basement and unused attic, that is fully sprinklered.

 Plan of Correction: